cstroe/sentry-example/README.md

 mkdir -p tmp/postgres-data
 ```

-It's expensive to create the database, so it's easier to pesist it between runs.
+It's expensive to create the database, so it's easier to persist it between runs.

 ### Error Producing App